CSUMBmWall/journal/README.md

 When I choose an image to insert from my computer, it hits the Node.js server that uploads it to a folder and then serves it up locally.
 That way I always have the images if I move them on my computer.

 When I insert a YouTube link, the Node.js server makes a call to my Google YouTube API that grabs the title and a thumbnail image.
 It inserts that as a hyperlink.
-I tried using an iframe, but it reloads every time I type anything in the edit pane and gets on my nerves.
+I tried using an iframe, but the Angular pipe I use to convert Markdown reloads the iframe image every time I type anything in the edit pane, and it gets on my nerves.

 The insert URL also hits the Node.js server to grab the title of the page using the Cheerio library and inserts it as a hyperlink.